Fossil fuel companies have been driving the climate crisis and delaying action on climate change for decades.

 Wednesday 22nd March, 6:30pm

 Learn from divestment campaigners that have ramped up the pressure and successfully taken their campaigns to the next level.
-You’ll be able to hear and share ideas on how to change up your tactics and make progress in campaigns that feel a little stuck — and all in time to help plan the most effective action tactics for your Global Divestment Mobilisation event this May.
+Hear and share ideas on how to change up your tactics and make progress in campaigns that feel a little stuck — and all in time to help plan the most effective action tactics for your Global Divestment Mobilisation event this May.

 Monday 27th March, 6:30pm